 Find an Allergist – For anyone with Meniere’s or severe allergies, I suggest finding an allergist who listens to you and is enthusiastic about your healing.
 This is important as studies show there is a very strong link between those having Meniere’s also having allergies either seasonal or food related.
 Allergies are often a source of inflammation and for those of us with Meniere’s, that inflammation ends up in our inner ear/sinuses and causes the symptoms identifiable as Meniere’s disease.
 I can’t live without my allergist, seriously.
 He is ultimately the cornerstone who started this little seed of clean eating in my mind and helped it grow to its full healing potential.
 With his guidance, I was able to cut out all allergy medications and I currently undergo immunotherapy shots once a month as they have helped me tenfold.
 In part because of this therapy, I can now clean my house without experiencing serious allergic reactions and dizziness due to my dust allergies.
 My allergist also was the key to finding a great ENT who would work with me and my natural solutions.

 Chiropractic – I had read in numerous reports that a correctly aligned spine, namely in the top few vertebrae was incredibly important for proper inner ear and sinus function and for your system to handle allergens.
 The first x-ray I had at my initial chiropractic appointment indicated some spinal subluxation (misalignment) and a severe backwards curve of a negative 7 degrees at the neck.
 A fully functionally normal spine is supposed to be at a positive 45 degrees neck curve.
 Yikes.
 Fast forward a few years and my spine is nearly straight in its vertical alignment and my neck curve is nearly 35 degrees in the positive direction which is a SIGNIFICANT improvement.
 The nerves are no longer being squished and can now operate near normal.
-I do believe that a good portion of my improvement in dizziness, ear ringing, and dealing with allergies (all controlled by the function of nerves in the upper few vertebrae) is due to a properly aligned spine.
+I do believe that a good portion of my improvement in dizziness, ear ringing, and dealing with allergies (all controlled by the function of nerves in the upper few vertebrae and atlas bone) is due to a properly aligned spine.
 My chiropractor has also been a huge influence in educating me on the effects of clean eating.